 You can start making changes to your business based on the responses you receive.
 After a while, send out another survey.
 Determine if your NPS has changed.

-If the NPS has improved, you’ll know the changes you’re making are improving the customer experience.
+If the NPS has improved, you will know the changes you are making are improving the customer experience.

 What Is A Net Promoter Score: Your Guide To Understanding Customers